 6. Attending to precision.

-7. Looking for and making use of structure.
+7. Looking for and making use of

-8. Looking for and expressing regularity in repeated reasoning.
+8. Looking for and expressing regularity

 The 5th Grade program begins with review and reinforcement of number sense and place value, and accurately calculating in all operations with both whole numbers and decimals.
 Students continue number and operation work with addition, subtraction, multiplication and division of fractions and mixed numbers.
 Students work on numeric and algebraic thinking by recognizing and analyzing patterns and relationships, and by writing expressions to represent given situations.
 Students work with 2D figures and 3D solids, and converting measurements within a given system.
 Students learn different ways to represent data and how to interpret data.